gruntjs/grunt-docs/Frequently-Asked-Questions.md

 ## On Windows, why does my JS editor open when I try to run grunt?
 If you're in the same directory as the [Gruntfile](Getting-started), Windows tries to execute _that file_ when you type grunt.
 So you need to type `grunt.cmd` instead.

-An alternative would be to use the `DOSKEY` command to create a grunt macro, following [these directions](http://devblog.point2.com/2010/05/14/setup-persistent-aliases-macros-in-windows-command-prompt-cmd-exe-using-doskey/).
+An alternative would be to use the `DOSKEY` command to create a Grunt macro, following [these directions](http://devblog.point2.com/2010/05/14/setup-persistent-aliases-macros-in-windows-command-prompt-cmd-exe-using-doskey/).
 That would allow you to use `grunt` instead of `grunt.cmd`.

 This is the `DOSKEY` command you'd use: